-It is not only Chinese apps, but even other companies use AI to gauge consumer behaviour.
+It is not only Chinese apps, but even other companies use Artificial Intelligence to gauge consumer behaviour.
+As an experiment, Search for hotels and exit.
+After a few hours, you will get offers of discounts on hotels near you.
 App companies earn crores using and selling our data travel, food, clothes and other choices.
 In most cases, we would have already signed our agreement when we press “I agree” in the installation.

 These are the perils of the over-dependence of technology.
 It is therefore important that the software that we install on our machines & mobiles are from dependable sources which we can rely on.
 One country which we cannot rely on with our data is China.